truenas/documentation/content/SCALE/SCALECLIReference/Account/CLIgroup.md

 Target groups are specified by group identification number (GID).
 Returns a single boolean value for all targeted groups.

-The `exclude_user_ids` option sets specified password enabled users to be ignored.
+The `exclude_user_ids` option sets specified password enabled users to ignore.

 {{< hint type=note >}}
 `has_password_enabled_user` returns a single boolean value for the entire list of GIDs queried.
 If more than one group is included in the query, the command does not return group specific information.